grafikr/shopify-actions/README.md

 [Full example](./examples/preview.yml)

 #### Delete theme
 This action will delete a theme which has been created for preview.
-This is usually an action you want to use when closing a PR.
+This is usually an action you want to use when closing a pull request.

 ```yaml
 ...